awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 The average time between when contact is initiated by Amazon Connect reserving the agent for the contact, and the agent is connected\.

+No equivalent to this metric is available in the GetMetricData API\.

 Type: String \(hh:mm:ss\)

 Category: Agent activity\-driven metric